25prabhu10/notes/docs/Concepts/Databases/SQLite.md

 ### SQL Features That SQLite Does Not Implement

 - **Complete `ALTER TABLE` support**: Only the RENAME TABLE, ADD COLUMN, RENAME COLUMN, and DROP COLUMN variants of the ALTER TABLE command are supported.
-Other kinds of ALTER TABLE operations such as ALTER COLUMN, ADD CONSTRAINT, and so forth are omitted.
+Other kinds of ALTER TABLE operations such as ALTER COLUMN, ADD CONSTRAINT, and so forth are omitted

 - **Complete trigger support**: FOR EACH ROW triggers are supported but not FOR EACH STATEMENT triggers